 - Where do tour operators get together?

 - Is there an association you can join?

 - Can I start a local meet up for the local tourism industry?

 - Does your tourist board or council organise events you can attend?

-For example, TrekkSoft is organising networking events all over the UK & Ireland throughout the next few weeks to bring together tour operators to meet us, and more importantly meet each other.
+For example, TrekkSoft organises regular networking events all over the world to bring together tour operators to meet us, and more importantly meet each other.
 This is a great way to find potential partners or to just listen to the stories of others' and learn from them.

 Why do you think TrekkSoft runs networking events?
 Because we want to add value to your business from the get go.
 We support these local networking sessions with lots of great free resources from our marketing team in the form of webinars, ebooks and infographics.